cryptodotis/crypto.is-docs/md/projects/bleeding.md

 # Bleeding Edge

-This area is meant to be a testbed of bleeding edge technologies like Strict Transport Security.
-While not a comprehensive walkthrough - we hope to provide enough information for experienced sysadmins to set up bleeding edge features, as well as link to existing implementations.
+There's a lot of interesting technologies, protocols, and improvements [on the horizon](http://datatracker.ietf.org/wg/).
+Things like [DANE](https://datatracker.ietf.org/wg/dane/), [DNSSEC](http://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions), [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) and [more improvements](https://tools.ietf.org/html/draft-bmoeller-tls-falsestart-00) [to TLS](http://tools.ietf.org/html/draft-agl-tls-nextprotoneg-00) [than you can](http://tools.ietf.org/html/draft-agl-tls-snapstart-00) [shake a stick at](http://tools.ietf.org/html/draft-altman-tls-channel-bindings-10).
+We want to encourage participation in designing, testing, and deploying these technologies _first_.
+If _we_ can't figure out how to deploy them - how do we expect the rest of the internet to follow suite?
+We hope to provide enough information for experienced sysadmins to set up bleeding edge features, as well as link to existing implementations.